mrmasterplan/rwklevelfiles/injector/README.md

 Injection restores the database to the browser from you local backup.
 Injection requires reloading the game which this program will do for you.

+# Background Functions

+Any time you view a page in the game that has levels in it, this program will pull the level statistics and save them in csv files.
+Note: This program overwrites the csv files every time you restart the program.
+So back them up somewhere else.

+Instructions: To collect statistics on all the levels of one author, you need to look the levels up in-game and scroll through the entire list to the bottom.
+Once you did this, the program will have collected all statistics on that author and saved them as csv.

+# Configuration

+You can change som parameters in the file ".env".